SymfonyCasts/api-platform3/sfcasts/ep2-security/unit-of-work-validator.md

-This is a powerful object that keeps track of *how* entity objects are changing and is responsible for knowing which objects need to be inserted, updated or deleted from the database when the entity manger flushes.
+This is a powerful object that keeps track of *how* entity objects are changing and is responsible for knowing which objects need to be inserted, updated or deleted from the database when the entity manager flushes.

 Next, `foreach` over `$value` - which will be a collection - `as $dragonTreasure`.
 To help my editor, I'll assert that `$dragonTreasure` is an instance of